-Cambrian School District utilizes effective cash management, accounting, and auditing practices to remain compliant with generally accepted account principles and governmental account standards.Statewide School Facilities Bond ProgramDuring fiscal year 2016-17, the District has started a project to obtain significant funding under the new Statewide School Facilities Bond program that came into existence with the passage of Proposition 51 (2016).
-Under this program, and based on the work completed by staff and the consultant group - School Facilities Consultant, the District will be eligible for up to $8.55 million in new construction and modernization dollars.
-This is a big win for our district!
-Of course these dollars come with restrictions and a requirement for the District to split the cost on any approved project with the State.Clean Audit OpinionsAs of June 2015, the District has obtained a clean audit opinion each year as a district for over a decade.
+Cambrian School District utilizes effective cash management, accounting, and auditing practices to remain compliant with generally accepted account principles and governmental account standards.Statewide School Facilities Bond ProgramDuring fiscal year 2016-17, the District started a project to obtain significant funding under the new Statewide School Facilities Bond program that came into existence with the passage of Proposition 51 (2016).
+Under this program, and based on the work completed by staff and the consultant group - School Facilities Consultant, the District were eligible for up to $8.55 million in new construction and modernization dollars.
+Of course these dollars came with restrictions and a requirement for the District to split the cost on any approved project with the State.Clean Audit OpinionsAs of June 2015, the District obtained a clean audit opinion each year as a district for over a decade.
 This means that all controls are in place and effective and that the numbers included in our annual financial reports accurately reflect the district financial position and annual results.
 We like to thank the entire Cambrian staff for this continued success in solid fiscal management.Measure I Dollars Saving The District Money

 On June 3, 2014, voters residing within the Cambrian School District passed Measure I. Measure I is a $39 million bond measure that authorizes funding for needed repairs, upgrades, and new construction projects to the District’s schools.
 Proposition 39 required a 55% majority for approval; Measure I was passed by 72.47%.